knowledgetranslation/process/how_to_make_a_quality_website.md

 With feedback and contributions from Sharon Straus and Wai-Hin Chan
 2014-07-28*

+This document lives at [https://github.com/knowledgetranslation/process/](https://github.com/knowledgetranslation/process/).
+Please check there for the most up-to-date version.

+---

 This process has lots of padding and failsafes built-in.
 Every project always runs over-time, over-budget, and under-scope.
 The padding and failsafes should help mitigate the consequences of unexpected barriers.

 ## Principles